• Skip to primary navigation

 creamy citrus salad dressing pin.

-This Creamy Citrus Salad Dressing is made from scratch with a shortlist of bold, tasty ingredients.
-You'll blend bright citrus juices, vibrant ginger, and tangy yogurt into a smooth salad dressing, dip and sauce.
+This Creamy Citrus Salad Dressing is made from scratch with a short list of bold, flavorful ingredients.
+You'll blend bright citrus juices, vibrant ginger, and tangy yogurt into a smooth salad dressing.
+Or use this as a dip or sauce!

 Jump to: